ddd-by-examples/library/README.md

         availableBook.version == bookOnHold.version
 }
 ```
-_Please also note the **when** block, where we manifest the fact that books react to
+_Please also note the **when** block, where we manifest the fact that books react to cancellation event._
-cancellation event_

 ## How to contribute

-The project is still under construction, so if you like it enough to collaborate, just let us
-know or simply create a Pull Request.
+The project is still under construction, so if you like it enough to collaborate, just let us know or simply create a Pull Request.

 ## How to Build